Meta Halts AI Training with EU Data Amid Regulatory Pressure

 The Influence of GDPR

 The General Data Protection Regulation (GDPR) sets stringent rules on how companies can collect, process, and use personal data in the EU.
 These regulations are designed to protect individual privacy and ensure that companies handle data transparently and responsibly.
 Under GDPR, companies must obtain explicit consent from users before using their personal data for purposes like AI training.
+Effective GDPR implementation requires companies to create clear protocols for securing and managing user consent.
+Organizations must also regularly review and update their data protection practices to comply with GDPR standards.

 Specific Objections from the DPC and ICO